MikeDigitize/talk-to-me/README.md

 ### Light version

-The light version is the base class and available in the `build` folder as `talk-to-me-light` or by running `gulp light`.
+The light version is the base class and available in the `build` folder as `talk-to-me-light` or will generate by running `gulp light`.
 To manually extend the base class import `talk-to-me.js` in to your project.

 ### Base functionality